Jose Siri Player Props: Rays vs. Red Sox

-Jose Siri -- with a slugging percentage of .706 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Garrett Whitlock on the mound, on June 2 at 7:10 PM ET.
+The Tampa Bay Rays, including Jose Siri and his .706 slugging percentage over his past 10 games, take on starter Garrett Whitlock and the Boston Red Sox at Fenway Park, Saturday at 1:10 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Cubs.
+In his previous game, he notched a home run while going 1-for-3 against the Cubs.

 Jose Siri Game Info & Props vs. the Red Sox